coderkol95/mlflow-k8s-fargate/README.md

 ## Introduction

-This project aims to be a MLOPS template for UI friendly deep learning development using Optuna and Pytorch, and deployed easily on a K8s cluster.
+This project aims to be a MLOPS template for UI friendly deep learning development using Optuna and Pytorch running on a K8s cluster.

-.
-This project demonstrates a MLOps application running on Kubernetes with these features
+The following features are demonstrated:
-* Preprocessed training data is directly taken from AWS S3 path given by user.
+* Download preprocessed training data from AWS S3 path given by user
-* An artificial neural network is trained using [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/).
+* Train an artificial neural network using [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/).
-* Automatic hyperparameter tuning is done using [Optuna](https://optuna.org/).
+* Automatic hyperparameter tuning using [Optuna](https://optuna.org/).
-* Lifecycle management of the project is done using [mlFlow](https://mlflow.org/).
+* Lifecycle management of the project using [mlFlow](https://mlflow.org/).
-* All the operations are managed through a web app built using Flask, HTML and CSS.
+* Provide a web interface built using Flask, HTML and CSS.
-* The web app is containerized and runs on Kubernetes
+* Container execution in Kubernetes cluster

 ## Advantages of this approach

-* Simple UI based controls for model development, experiment analysis and model registration
+* Simple UI based controls for model development, experiment analysis and model registration.
-* Dockerization ensures portability, repeatability and scalability
+* Dockerization ensures portability, repeatability and scalability.
-* Optuna automatically finds the best hyperparameters [Hyperparameter ranges are supplied via the UI]
+* Optuna automatically finds the best hyperparameters [Hyperparameter ranges are supplied via the UI].
-* Automatic scaling via Kubernetes
+* Automatic resilience, scaling and load balancing via Kubernetes.
-* Stateful data fetching and experiment run saving from/to S3
+* Stateful data fetching and experiment run saving from/to S3.

 ```
 This template can be extended and much much more features can be added!!!